thosgood/this-weeks-finds/markdown/101-151/week116.md

                             di di+1 x = 0

-This equation says that the image of d~i+1~ is contained in the kernel of d~i~, so we may define the "homology groups" to be the quotients
+This equation says that the image of d~i+1~ is contained in the kernel of d_i, so we may define the "homology groups" to be the quotients

                      Hi(C) = ker(di) / im(di+1)